Tara Lipinski: Broadcasting career

 Lipinski spent a few years traveling and working "here and there" after her retirement from figure skating.
 She did some acting, but decided that it "just wasn't my thing".
 In 2009, longing for the high she had felt as a figure skater, (Note: Lipinski told reporter Jennifer Calfas in 2018 that she got the "same adrenaline rush" from live TV broadcasts that she got as a competitive skater.) she contacted U.S. Figure Skating's streaming service Ice Network and offered to work as a commentator for competitions.
 She began commentating for Universal Sports in 2010 and started working for NBC and NBC Sports in 2011, where she commentated most international figure skating competition broadcasts.
 Unlike what was customary for skating commentators when she competed, she would call figure skating from studios in the U.S. instead of live at the competition venue.
 She also became a special correspondent for Extra and local NBC affiliates.

 Lipinski teamed with sports commentator Terry Gannon and fellow figure skater and good friend Johnny Weir at the 2014 Winter Olympics in Sochi as the network's second team of figure skating commentators for their daily live broadcasts.
 At first Lipinski collaborated with Gannon at the women's events and Weir with Gannon at the men's events.
 After realizing that they worked well together, with what Lipinski called their "instant chemistry", they pitched the idea of the three commentating together for NBC; Lipinski stated that it "was sort of meant to be".
 The trio generated the 10 best weekday daytime audiences in NBC's history.
 According to reporter Tom Weir, "they had instant comedic harmony, with their casual chatter and humorous asides playing amazingly well against the staunch and exacting backdrop of figure skating".
 Following the Olympics, the trio was promoted to be NBC's primary figure skating commentators.
 Lipinski, along with Weir and Gannon, was an analyst at the 2018 Winter Olympics.
 Commentating during prime time at the Olympics had been a dream of Lipinski's.
 The trio also hosted the closing ceremonies of the 2018, 2020, 2022, and 2024 Olympic Games.
+They were part of the broadcast team that won a Sports Emmy Award for its coverage of the 2024 Games.